Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Progressive Muscle Relaxation Techniques

 Progressive muscle relaxation techniques have been utilized to effectively control stress, fear, anxiety, insomnia and chronic pain.
 This procedure can also be effectively applied to natural childbirth.
-Through conditioned practice you can quickly learn to recognize -and differentiate- a tensed muscle and a completely relaxed muscle.
+Through conditioned practice you can quickly learn to recognize -and differentiate- a tensed muscle from a completely relaxed muscle.

 With this simple awareness, you can then induce physical muscular relaxation at the first signs of tension caused by anxiety.
 Physical relaxation enables mental peace-in any situation, even natural childbirth.